jcolag/entropy-arbitrage/2022-11-03-conspiracy.md

  > **DATA**: Dytallix B is one of seven uninhabited planets mined for the Federation by the Dytallix Mining Company.
 It is in the nearby Mira system.

 The name doesn't appear to have any meaning, but it serves to make the point that private companies still exist, and they still own entire planets.
-Oh, and you might better recognize Mira, though, as [Omicron Ceti](https://en.wikipedia.org/wiki/Mira).
+Oh, and you might better recognize Mira, though, as {% wiki Mira|Omicron Ceti|en %}.

  > **PICARD**: Mister La Forge, chart a course for it immediately.
 Warp seven.
 And there will be no records or logs mentioning any aspect of this diversion.